-- Specified Resource: A named generating or contract resource that has a nameplate capability greater than 200kW, that is obligated by contract or statute to serve Total Retail Load. - Unspecified Resource Amounts: An amount of firm energy that a customer has agreed to use to serve its Total Retail Load.
+- New Resource (1) a Specified Resource listed in Exhibit A, obligated by contract or statute after October 1, 2006 to serve Total Retail Load, or, (2) any Unspecified Resource Amounts listed in Exhibit A. (New Resources serve Above-RHWM Loads.)
+See Appendix B for New Resource treatment example. - Unspecified Resource Amounts an amount of firm energy that a customer has agreed to use to serve its Total Retail Load.
 This amount is not attributed to a specific resource.
 (Unspecified Resource Amounts are considered New Resources).
 See Appendix C for Unspecified Resource treatment example.